 After chairing the Education Committee, Pat then served as Chairman of Traffic Control and Safety from 2008 – 2011, and from 2011 to today, Pat has served as Chairman of the Workforce Development and Audit Committee.
 The committee focuses its efforts on the city’s labor force and regulations affecting labor.
 This committee was specifically created to deal with oversight of the numerous workforce issues which exist within the City.
 In this role, Pat has been instrumental in working with Mayor Emanuel to create a more efficient and cost effective city government.
 Each of the collective bargaining agreements governing the City’s labor force—including police and fire—are approved through the Workforce committee.
-Pat also serves as Vice-Chair for the Committee on Finance and is an active member of the Aviation, Budget and Government Operations, Education and Child Development, and Rules and Ethics Committees.
+Pat also serves as the acting Chairman of the Committee on Finance where he has worked to transition the oversight of the workman’s compensation program to an executive branch function to increase the transparency of the program.
+He has also rejected the security detail that customarily comes along with the position.
+Pat is also an active member of the Aviation, Budget and Government Operations, Education and Child Development, and Rules and Ethics Committees.

 Pat has worked with the residents of the 40th Ward in securing millions of dollars to build and rehab schools; acquire, build and rehab parks as well as build a new library, firehouse and police stations.
 Under his leadership, the City recently purchased over 20 acres of forest and lake property in Rosehill Cemetery to create a nature preserve in the center of the Ward.
 Pat believes that focusing on economic development, jobs, education, infrastructure, and healthcare is the best route to ensure every citizen’s good quality of life and chance at the American Dream.